hylu-dev/hylu-blog/content/posts/dev/basics-of-shader-fractals/index.md

 ### Add fract()

-We can then form out a pattern by setting the uv coordinates to it's fractional component.
+We can then form out a pattern by setting the uv coordinates to its fractional component.

 ```c
 uv = fract(uv)*2.-1.;